Mintbase/Grants-Program/applications/SubDAO-Chrome-Extension.md

 * What need(s) does your project meet?
 The project meets at least two needs.
 The first one is a better wallet as an extension of browsers.
 The other one is a tool that provides a smooth experience for DAO management.

-* Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+* Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?
   * If so, how is your project different?
   * If not, are there similar projects in related ecosystems?

-There are no similar projects in the Polkadot ecosystem yet, and even we already have several wallets for Polkadot.
+There are no similar projects in the Mintbase ecosystem yet, and even we already have several wallets for Mintbase.
 There is a similar project like Aragon in the Ethereum ecosystem compared to **SubDAO**, but there is no chrome extension with wallet integrated yet.
 Also, there is Maskbook in the Ehtereum ecosystem that provides features to post encrypted messages on different social networks.
-The SubDAO Chrome Extension is mainly built for the Polkadot ecosystem and provides wallet, social network, and DAO management features.
+The SubDAO Chrome Extension is mainly built for the Mintbase ecosystem and provides wallet, social network, and DAO management features.

 ## Team :busts_in_silhouette: